Rowenta

 - Clear obstructions: Remove any trapped fabric, cords, or debris from the brush and housing.

 - Check brush bearings: Ensure the brush spins freely.
-Replace the brush roll if bearings are seized.
+Replace the brush roll if the bearings are seized.

 - Test after repair: Reassemble and run briefly.
-If smell persists, discontinue use and inspect the motor for overheating.
+If the smell persists, discontinue use and inspect the motor for overheating.

 Advertisements